F41zK4r1m/HackTheBox/MonitorsTwo.md

 exec "$@"
 ```

-As per the code I checked the tables in cacti DB with root credentials & found a lot of tables:
+Based on the code, I used root credentials to check the tables in the cacti database and found numerous tables.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/9c583bff-30a1-4e3f-9531-64e71b4d7f2f)

-I observed 1 interseting table 'user_auth' & fetched the details of that table:
+One table caught my attention: 'user_auth'.
+I retrieved the details from that table using the following command:

 ```
 mysql --host=db --user=root --password=root cacti -e "select * from user_auth"